Gender roles in childhood: Patterns of play

 In a separate study by Gredlin and Bjorklund (2005), it was found that there are sex differences in object manipulation.
-An experiment was performed by putting a desirable toy in an out-of-reach place but also giving the child 5 different tools he/she could use to help retrieve this object.
+An experiment was performed by putting a desirable toy in an out-of-reach place, but also giving the child 5 different tools he/she could use to help retrieve this object.
 The children were put in these conditions and any decision they made was spontaneous and on their own; they were only given a hint after they had failed the task 5 times.
 The study's results showed that 77% of the boys used one of the tools to reach the toy, while only 31% of the girls used one of the tools.
 This shows that boys are more likely to participate in object manipulation, and this may be because they spend more time in object-oriented play.
 The study also found that girls spend more time in social play.
 Evolution may play a role in this phenomenon; the differences in play styles between boys and girls manifest into adult behavior.

 Another study by Alexander and Saenz found that two-year-old girls preferred toys that were typically associated with females over those associated with males, but again, two-year-old boys showed only a small preference for masculine toys over feminine toys.
 These two studies support the notion that toy preferences, while gender-based, are not a perfect indication of gender identity.
 Further, a study by Jadva, Hines, and Golombok showed that while male and female infants show more visual attention towards toys specific to their gender, there is no significant sex difference in color or shape preference at a young age, which suggests that, for example, a preference for the color pink in girls stems more from societal norms than from an innate capacity.

 Play differences are not concrete, as mentioned, as some play with "other-gendered" toys is quite common.
 Ruble and Martin showed that there is often cross-gendered play in boys and girls, and this is typical of development.
 However, it is hypothesized that atypical gendered play patterns, such as a boy who plays almost exclusively with dolls and not typical masculine toys and who prefers to play with girls over boys, are an indication of later homosexuality.

 In one study by Eric W. Lindsey and Jacquelyn Mize, context can have a big effect on the types of activities children will partake in.
 For example, this article outlines that if parents associate certain household tasks with gender unintentionally, the child can get an idea that certain things are "masculine" and "feminine."
 This is illustrated in the article by an example of a father doing yardwork with his son instead of interior housework; this inherently gives the son the idea that these tasks are more "manly" and is the man's role to do in the house.
-This can effect gender roles in childhood.
+This can affect gender roles in childhood.